Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 Mermaid View

-coupon-service: code issuance, direct assignment, and expiry reminders
+promotion-service: code issuance, direct assignment, and expiry reminders

 flowchart TD